rishujam/Android-Interview-Questions/README.md

 Q. Explain all scope function and its usecase ?
 Ans -> https://www.youtube.com/watch?v=Vy-dS2SVoHk&ab_channel=PhilippLackner

+Q. How to make singleton class in java?
+Ans -> Ans in SingletonClassInJavaAnswer file.

 Q. Kotlin all operators like lazy, lateinit, is, etc.

 Q. Lamda function uses